presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 You'll see very abbreviated instructions for each step in the file you download.
 Here on this page, you'll see extended instructions for each step to complete the problem set.

+Note especially for this problem set, since you're getting real live data, we cannot test everything.
+You'll have to both look at our tests and examine your output to ensure that you have the correct results!
+(We will look at your results and output when we grade the problem set.)

 ----

 The FAA (Federal Aviation Administration) has put out a REST API for accessing current information about US airports.
 You'll be using it in the following exercises.